Last updated: Apr-19-2023

 Direct URL building

-cl_image_tag method described above generates an HTML image tag.
+image method described above generates an HTML image tag.
 In certain conditions, you might want to generate a transformation URL directly, without the containing image tag.
-To return only the URL, use the
+To return only the URL, either use the

 Apply common image transformations